IvanCastillo1986/cyber-home-lab/wazuh/Using-Wazuh.md

 Navigate to the Wazuh Manager’s **File Integrity Monitor**  ->  **Events** panel.<br>
 You might need to hit the refresh button on the top right of the Events dashboard window.

 Congrats!
-Modifications to any files nested within the chosen directory will trigger an event entry.
+Modifications to any files nested within the chosen directory will trigger an event entry. <br>
 (Tip:  adding or deleting any nested directories will not trigger changes, unless you modify a file within it.)